Trigger Warning: Effects of abuse

 So, maybe I’m biased.
 Actually, I’m most definitely biased.
 Because, even before my first consensual sexual experience, I hated the word “tightness.”
 I hated being tight.
 It stopped me from exploring myself, from pleasuring myself, and from wearing tampons.
 I couldn’t go swimming in gym class during those heavy 12-day periods, something my class participated in all winter.
 I’d have to feign colds and stay home those days, anything to avoid wearing a tampon.
 Being tight was my body’s first physical symptom of the fear I lived in from my abuse.

 My vaginismus faded (magically or miraculously) a few years later.
 I met a young man who adored me and respected my boundaries and, together, we slowly and carefully explored physical intimacy.
 Though I still lived in psychological fear of my abuser back at home, the physical abuse had stopped, and my body was finally able to shake itself of my condition.
 Over a period of two years, I could finally start to use a tampon.
 My partner and I could explore fingers, toys and, eventually, sex.

-Though my religious family suspected that I was sexually active and slut shamed me, I refused to see those first consensual sexual experiences as wrong.
+Though my religious family suspected that I was sexually active and slut-shamed me, I refused to see those first consensual sexual experiences as wrong.
 To me, they were much-needed healthy experiences with sexuality, and I owned them and treasured them.
-I loved wanting to touch a man, and wanting to be touched.
-I hadn’t thought that possible for me.

 It was like a key had been found to my body.
 Suddenly, my body was unlocked.
-My body and my mind accepted (and even craved) penetration for the first time.
-My partner was hugely well-endowed, and my body surprised me by being capable of adapting to his size.
+My body and my mind accepted penetration for the first time.
+My partner was well-endowed, and my body surprised me by being capable of adapting to his size.

 In those moments, my body was free.
 Free from fear, from abuse, and from being tight.